 After a successful day in the park, the Hossa Bar is the après-ski hangout of choice for all riders.
 Simply kick back in a comfortable sun-lounger, savour a hot dog and enjoy the warming spring sunshine whilst listening to cool beats until the last rays disappear over the horizon.

 Have you already tried 'freestyling' and now wish to further improve your skills in the park?
 Or are you a park newbie who simply wants to have their first taste of what freestyling is all about?
-On 27 & 28 April a team of inspirational and experienced coaches from the FRESK Freestyle School will be on hand to offer you invaluable tips and tricks.
-This is your opportunity to participate in free freestyle coaching sessions and experience why it's become all the rage!
+On Saturday, the 25th April a team of inspirational and experienced coaches from the FRESK Freestyle School will be on hand to offer you invaluable tips and tricks.
+This is your opportunity to participate in free freestyle coaching session and experience why it's become all the rage!

 Venue: Corvatsch Park, at the Cabana (log cabin in the park)